Northern Madison

 .

-The Timberline Study Plot is located at elevation 9400 ft.
+The Timberline Study Plot is located at the Yellowstone Club at 9400 ft.
 The site provides measurements of air temp, relative humidity, snow accumlations, and snow water content.
 Wind speed and direction are measured at the top of the Pioneer Ridge (RIDGE, 9800 ft).
 The 24 hr snow sensor is swept clear each day.
 Click here if data have not updated recently.
 Original data file.

 Jump to table bottom